gautemo/Gaute-Meek-Olsen/src/dev-blog/github-actions-firebase-cicd.md

 ## Yaml

-This has created a .yml file for you which will contain all your triggers and steps.
+This has created a .yml file for you that will contain all your triggers and steps.

 First let's change it to trigger on a push, but only on the master branch.